Skip to main content

 val attribute = entity_instance.attribute;

-This will result in the following SQL query
+This will result in the following SQL query:

 SELECT "attribute" FROM "entity_name" WHERE "rowid" = ?
 ORDER BY "rowid"

-To make the database roundtrip explicit, we can form the following at-expression
+To make the database roundtrip explicit, we can form the following at-expression:

 val attribute = entity_name @ { $ == entity_instance } ( .attribute );

-which will correspond to an equivalent SQL expression.
+The expression provided above will correspond to an equivalent SQL expression.

 You can use the .to_struct() function to retrieve all attributes from an entity.
 This will give you an in-memory representation of the entity.
 However, it is important to note that this will also create a database roundtrip to retrieve the values.
 This means that the following statements are equivalent: